 ROE_{t}=\frac{NI_{t}}{SHE_{t}}

-Now let’s play with EBIT instead of NI in order to see in more detail the role of financing (IE) and taxes (T) in the bottom line of the business, which is Earnings.
-Defining ROA before interests as:
+Now let’s work with EBIT instead of NI, to see in more detail the role of financing (IE) and taxes (T) in the bottom line.
+Recall the definition of ROA before interest and taxes:

 Doing simple math with the ratios and the income statement rules: